rimini-protokoll/the_walks/static/texts/medias/en_Eer0quuj.md

 *Lena Bondeson*"
 ---
 When was the last time you went to the theatre?
-Heard people breath next to you and applauded others that were on stage.
-Set off to find a theatre near you.
-Take a slip of paper and a writing utensil with you and begin your walk, as soon as the theatre is within sight.
+Heard people breath next to you and applauded others that walked on stage.
+Set off to find a nearby theatre.
+Take a piece of paper and a pen with you.
+Begin your walk as soon as you see the theatre.